OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-14.md

 ## Acts 14:14

-But when the apostles Barnabas and Paul heard of this, they tore their clothes and rushed out into the crowd, shouting,
+Upon hearing this, the apostles Barnabas and Paul tore their clothes and rushed out into the crowd, shouting,

 ## Acts 14:15